 During the conversation

 The aim of your conversation with the volunteer is to consider ways that you can support them as an individual.
-There are a host of ways you can do this – for example, you may want to offer them training, discuss making changes in their leadership team, or review their role so it best suits their needs.
+There are a host of ways you can do this, for example, offering them training, discussing changes in their leadership team, or reviewing their role so it suits their needs.

-However, this is a two-way conversation, so don’t begin knowing what you would like the outcomes to be.
-Give the volunteer the opportunity to feed into the discussion and influence the outcomes – and make notes of any key points raised and any agreed actions.
+But remeber this is a two-way conversation, so don’t begin knowing what you would like the outcomes to be.
+Give the volunteer the opportunity to feed into the discussion and influence the outcomes and make notes of any key points raised and any agreed actions.

 You may wish to use our conversation template to help facilitate the discussion.
 This is intended as a guide and not a script, so feel free to adapt it to your needs.